Tunak Tunak Tun: Music video

 The music video follows a simple plot about four men, all played by Mehndi, who represent the four classical elements and dress in lavish Indian clothing.
 The earth Mehndi wears red/maroon, the fire Mehndi wears orange, the wind Mehndi wears brown, and the water Mehndi wears green.
-The men start off as comets made of water, earth, air, and fire before transforming into clothed Mehndis.
+The Mehndis start off as comets made of water, earth, air, and fire before transforming into clothed Mehndis.
 Each of the Mehndis take turns singing, dancing and pointing at each other as though they are discussing something.
 The Mehndis later fuse by first reverting to their comet states and then merging to form one big Mehndi, who is predominantly clad in garb of gold and emerald.